Communication and professional relationships with children, young people and adults

 Common errors to avoid in your coursework

-• Misconception: Safeguarding is solely the responsibility of the designated safeguarding lead.
+- Misconception: Safeguarding is solely the responsibility of the designated safeguarding lead (DSL).
 Correction: All school staff, including teaching assistants, have a duty to safeguard children.
-TAs must know how to recognise concerns and report them through the correct channels.
+TAs must be vigilant, report concerns promptly, and follow school policies.

 Frequently Asked Questions